Milligray Per Second to Sievert Per Second Conversion

 What is the process of conversion from milligray per second to sievert per second units?

-For conversion from milligray per second to sievert per second, multiply the number of milligray per second by 0.001, since one milligray per second equals 0.001 sievert per second.
+For conversion from milligray per second to sievert per second, multiply the number of milligray per second by 0.001 as one milligray per second equals 0.001 sievert per second.

-Formula: sievert per second = milligray per second × 0.001
+Formula: No of sievert per second = No of milligray per second × 0.001

 This is the standard method used for conversion between these units of radiation.